 Successful land matches can take many different forms.

 Six examples of successful linking between new farmers or ranchers and existing landowners are below.
 To learn more about the details of others’ experiences, check out our case studies here.
 For additional information on any of these arrangements, contact Wyatt Fraas.

-For more information on types of linking arrangements and transfer strategies, consult this PDF document.
+For more information on types of linking arrangements and transfer strategies, consult this publication.

 Transfer 1: Young couple buys the farm they work